How We Operate

 Technology

 In today's markets, data is everything.
 FINRA’s Technology team develops and maintains sophisticated tools that support FINRA's data-driven approach to oversight.
-From cloud computing and AI to innovative surveillance systems, they ensure we have the technological edge to monitor markets effectively.
+From cloud computing and AI to innovative surveillance systems, the Technology team ensures we have the technological edge to monitor markets effectively.
 Discover how they empower our teams on the Technology page.

 Office of Regulatory Economics and Market Analysis (REMA)